 5. The Governor will sign into law an amendment to the Education Law to provide communication support services as a vocational rehabilitation service in order to improve the ability of consumers to secure gainful and meaningful employment outcomes.
-(Currently, A05141).
+(Currently, A05141)

-- 1. At least one local hospital will establish and follow policies and procedures for the provision of interpreter services. - 2.
-The Center will increase physical and communication access within health care facilities including physicians' offices, clinics and hospitals. - 3.
-At least one local hospital will incorporate disability awareness/sensitivity training either developed or endorsed by ILCHV as part of their training procedures for all new employees. - 4.
-New York State will adopt changes to the Nurse Practices Act to create Advanced Home Health Aides who can be certified to do services currently required by licensed nurses in non-certified settings.
-This will make it possible to fully implement Community First Choice in NYS
+- 1. The Center will increase physical and communication access within health care facilities including physicians' offices, clinics and hospitals. - 2.
+At least one local hospital will incorporate disability awareness/sensitivity training either developed or endorsed by ILCHV as part of their training procedures for all new employees.

 - 1. There will be an increase in the number of integrated accessible/adaptable housing units available to persons with disabilities. - 2.
 The NYS Legislature will pass legislation to require access to taxicabs for persons with disabilities; and the Governor will sign it. - 3.
 There will be an increase in the number of Americans with Disabilities Act (ADA) Title III entities that are fully accessible to individuals with disabilities in the Center's service area. - 4.
 New York State will incorporate the housing provisions of Section 504 of the Rehabilitation Act into state law. - 5.
-New York State will incorporate the provisions of Title II of the Americans with Disabilities Act (ADA) in New York State law. - 6.
-The NYS Legislature will pass legislation, Assembly Bill A.1121 (Bing) and Senate Bill S.83 (Squadron), to make discrimination by landlords based on a tenant's source of income illegal under the State Human Rights Law; and the Governor will sign it. - 7.
-NYS Legislature will establish standards for "inclusive design" in State law to require all newly constructed residential housing built with public funds to be made accessible. - 8.
-The City of Troy will adopt an Americans with Disabilities Act (ADA) policy. - 9.
-The Troy police department will adopt an Americans with Disabilities Act (ADA) policy. - 10.
-The City of Troy will adopt a snow removal policy to improve access to sidewalks and streets during inclement winter weather. - 11.
+The NYS Legislature will pass legislation, Assembly Bill A.1121 (Bing) and Senate Bill S.83 (Squadron), to make discrimination by landlords based on a tenant's source of income illegal under the State Human Rights Law; and the Governor will sign it - 6.
+NYS Legislature will establish standards for "inclusive design" in State law to require all newly constructed residential housing built with public funds to be made accessible. - 7.
+The City of Troy will adopt an Americans with Disabilities Act (ADA) policy. - 8.
+The Troy police department will adopt an Americans with Disabilities Act (ADA) policy. - 9.
+The City of Troy will adopt a snow removal policy to improve access to sidewalks and streets during inclement winter weather. - 10.
 NYS will adopt legislation that requires parity between fixed route and paratransit fares.

-- 1. There will be an increase in the number of social and recreational facilities that comply with Title III of the Americans with Disabilities Act (ADA) in the Center's service area. - 2.
-A fitness center will change its marketing policies and procedures to more effectively reach persons with disabilities in order to promote inclusion and supply information about its accessible programs and services.
+1. There will be an increase in the number of social and recreational facilities that comply with Title III of the Americans with Disabilities Act (ADA) in the Center's service area.